Sequential Change Detection in Correlation Structures with Window-Limited Statistics

 The paper is organized as follows.
 Section \ref{sec:classic} presents our problem setup and preliminaries.
 Section \ref{sec:online detection} introduces the proposed online detection procedure and two improved methods incorporating the synthetic minority oversampling technique (SMOTE) and knockoff techniques.
 More importantly, a sign-flip permutation method is proposed to select thresholds used in detection procedures.
-Section \ref{sec:theoretical} presents the theoretical results of the proposed methods in terms of average run length and worst-case average detection delay.
-Simulations and El Ni{\~n}o forecasting are discussed in Sections \ref{sec:simulation} and \ref{sec:application}, respectively.
+Section \ref{sec:theoretical} presents the theoretical results of the proposed methods in terms of average run length and expected detection delay.
+Simulations are presented in Section \ref{sec:simulation}, and two real data applications including El Ni{\~n}o forecasting and seismic detection are discussed in Section \ref{sec:application}.
 Section \ref{sec:conclusion} concludes with a brief discussion.
-Supplementary materials for this article are available online including all the proofs and an application to seismic event detection.
+The Supplementary Material (SM) includes all proofs and some auxiliary remarks and simulation results.